 Everyone loves a bit of Gatsby, and this flapper girl costume channels all those vibes.

-It's a fun but still stylish option for Halloween if you want to dress up but aren't the type to drown yourself in fake blood.
+It’s a fun but still stylish option for a DIY Halloween costume if you want to dress up but aren’t the type to drown yourself in fake blood.

 11. French Mime